 Shalom College provides accommodation for 86 men and women students.
 Non-resident membership is available to students who wish to avail themselves of the Kosher dining room and tutorial facilities.
+Fees are payable on a session basis.
+Conferences are catered for, particularly with Kosher requirements.
+Rates are available on application.
 Apply in writing to the Master, Shalom College, The University of New South Wales, PO Box 1, Kensington, NSW 2033.